 ~\citet{AhnAdamisFTRL2024} considered a special version of Adam with $\beta_1 = \sqrt{\beta_2}$, and proved an upper bound on its $\beta_1$-discounted regret $R_{T, \beta_1}$.
 Formally, let $D > 0$ and $\gX = [-D, D]$ be a set that contains all the possible values of $\Delta_t$.
 Let $u \in \gX$.
 The $\beta_1$-discounted regret with respect to $u$ after $T$ rounds is

 By setting $\beta_2 = \beta_1^2$,~\citet{AhnAdamisFTRL2024} and~\citet{AhnNeurIPS2024AdamisEffectiveNonConvex} showed that Adam obtains $R_{T, \beta_1}(u) \leq O(D\sqrt{\sum_{t=0}^T \beta_1^{T-t}g_t^2})$ for all $u \in \gX$, which then led to optimal convergence rate on nonsmooth nonconvex optimization problems.
-While these results are significant, they only hold to the case $\beta_1 = \sqrt{\beta_2}$ and do not more general settings.
+While these results are significant, they only hold for the case $\beta_1 = \sqrt{\beta_2}$ and do not hold for more general settings.
 In fact, both of these works state that the analysis for the general cases that include $\beta_1 \neq \sqrt{\beta_2}$ is an important open problem.
-Furthermore, existing results do not address explain why $\beta_1 = \sqrt{\beta_2}$ is a good choice, and how optimal or sub-optimal this choice is.
+Furthermore, existing results do not explain why $\beta_1 = \sqrt{\beta_2}$ is a good choice, and how optimal or sub-optimal this choice is.